 The Trustees asked their administrator to run a common data report for the DB scheme.
-This has identified they do not have valid addresses for 2 pensioners whose payslips had been returned and 321 deferred members.
-The number of deferred members without a valid address has raised a concern and so they have asked Ash to run a similar report for their deferred population in the DC scheme.
-They have not included the active members as all communication with them is via the employer and there is a process in place to include the member address on the interface at the point when someone leaves Open Window.
+This has identified they don't have valid addresses for two pensioners whose payslips had been returned and 321 deferred members.
+The number of deferred members without a valid address has raised a concern and so they've asked Ash to run a similar report for their deferred population in the DC scheme.
+They haven't included the active members as all communication with them is via the employer and there's a process in place to include the member address on the interface at the point when someone leaves Open Window.